WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 David Tyerman

-First question is on fuel in Q3.
-The market price and your tax was up 17.8% but the fuel cost per liter was up 8.8%, so sounds like taxes and other were down quite a bit, could you just explain that and where things are going on that?
+First question is on the fuel in Q3.
+The market price in your text was up 17.8%, but the fuel cost per liter was up 8.8%.
+So sounds like taxes and other down quite a bit.
+Could you just explain that and where things are going on that?

 Harry Taylor